b14ckw1d0w/dracut-network-manager-wireless/README.md

 ## Overview

-This project provides a custom dracut module for initializing Wi-Fi connections with `wpa_supplicant` and `NetworkManager` during the early boot process, particularly within an initramfs environment.
+This project provides a custom Dracut module for initializing Wi-Fi connections with `wpa_supplicant` and `NetworkManager` during the early boot process, particularly within an initramfs environment.

 **IMPORTANT:** Before using this module, please ensure that Clevis, LUKS, and Dracut are properly set up and functioning on your system.